ZacBlanco/zacblanco.github.io/education/social-psychology/notes-2.md

 **Individualism**: A cultural orientation in which independence, autonomy, and self-reliance take priority over group allegiances.

-**Collectivism**: A cultural orientation in which interdependece, cooperation, and social harmony take priority over personal goals.
+**Collectivism**: A cultural orientation in which interdependence, cooperation, and social harmony take priority over personal goals.

-**Compliance**: Changes in behavior that are elciited by direct requisites.
+**Compliance**: Changes in behavior that are elicited by direct requisites.

 **The Norm of Reciprocity**: Dictates that we treat others the way they have treated us.